 - Are you party to legal contracts which refer to EU law?

 If any of these apply to you – or you currently conduct business in the EEA in any other way – then you will need to understand on what legal basis that business occurs.
-This is so that, as matters develop during the course of this year, you will be able to assess whether this business can continue on that basis or by other means at the end of the transition period or whether your firm will need additional regulatory permissions.
+This is so that you will be able to assess whether this business can continue on that basis or by other means at the end of the transition period or whether your firm will need additional regulatory permissions.
 If you aren’t doing business in EEA markets now, you should consider whether you may in future.

 If your business takes place based on a passport then you will need to consider if and on what basis you can continue to do business at the end of the transition period.
 You can find out if your firm uses a passport by checking the Financial Services Register.